getkin/kin-openapi/README.md

 ## Custom content type for body of HTTP request/response

-By default, the library parses a body of HTTP request and response if it has one of the next content types: `"text/plain"` or `"application/json"`.
+By default, the library parses a body of the HTTP request and response if it has one of the following content types: `"text/plain"` or `"application/json"`.
 To support other content types you must register decoders for them:

 ```go